-The Credit Union designates members' deposits and accounts payable as other financial liabilities.
+The Credit Union designates members' deposits and accounts payable and secured borrowing as other financial liabilities.
 Other financial liabilities are initially recognized at fair value and subsequently measured at amortized cost using the effective interest rate method.

 Interest income and expense